If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 Another potential disadvantage to using NDT is that you are consuming animal products and the ingestion of foreign material (and hormones) may actually be antigenic to some individuals.

 This “antigenic” material may set off the immune system and lead to an exacerbation of autoimmune thyroiditis (Hashimoto’s) or simply lead to the premature destruction or inactivation of the hormone after ingestion.

 These problems mean that not all patients will do well on NDT – just like the other thyroid medications listed above.

-Instead of trying to find the "best" thyroid medication you should instead search for a medication which compliments your body and the "natural" state of thyroid function that your body is used to.
+Instead of trying to find the “best” thyroid medication you should instead search for a medication that compliments your body and the “natural” state of thyroid function that your body is used to.

 Let’s discuss the various formulations of NDT:

 - Armour Thyroid – Armour Thyroid is a popular NDT medication but may contain some inactive ingredients that lead to absorption issues in certain individuals.